 Allow me to copy my response about moat here:

 Deciding about moat can be a two-way process.
 It is like finding the best student in the class.
 One may check all the students for their IQ, analytical skills etc. and find out which students are the best and decide that these students have moat due to XYZ qualities.
 Or one may check the past results and see that certain student(s) have consistently topped/been in top-performing students year on year in past exams (published annual financial results) and decide that consistent performing students have a moat.
 I take the second approach.

 I was also impressed by the seemingly different export profile of Ambika Cotton Mills Ltd and your concerns (which are good observations, in fact) lead me to believe that Ambika has a moat.

-About change in competition and business environment, I believe that it has been changing ever since and will keep on changing in future as well.
-However, it is job of the management to deal with it.
-If we as investors, associate with right management, then we can rest assured that competent management will take appropriate steps to tackle such challenges.
+About the change in competition and business environment, I believe that it has been changing ever since and will keep on changing in future as well.
+However, it is the job of the management to deal with it.
+If we as investors, associate with the right management, then we can rest assured that competent management will take appropriate steps to tackle such challenges.

 Hi Dr. Stock,

 First of all huge thanks and congratulation for finding a gem like Ambika Cotton Mills Ltd.